-- Model Code Assign a unique reference code for the identification of the model, in the form of MXY.Z, where XY is the unique code representing the model's category and Z is a unique number or string uniquely identifying the model within this category - Model Name or Title Specify the name or title of the model, as most commonly used in the existing literature - Nature of Model Specify: Mathematical, Non-mathematical (e.g., Knowledge, Processes), Index/Indices, Other - Applicability in Phases Specify: A, B, C or combinations - Main Capabilities of the Model Specify keywords (free selection) with main capabilities or features of the model - Main Restrictions of the Model Comments on main limitations of the model, e.g., regarding the accuracy of measurements, the prediction of the values of variables, etc. - Implemented in S/W Products or Tools Specify any existing S/W products or tools where this model is implemented - Additional Comments Include any additional comments, if necessary - Main Reference(s) Specify the main references (literature or other sources) that describe or review this model -Store these papers into the Knowledge Base, if possible in a dedicated folder, e.g. named MXY.Z folder

-Model Assessment (with scores in specific criteria)

-- Suitability and Completeness - Degree to which the model provides functions that meet user needs (when used under specified conditions), as well as degree to which the set of functions covers all user objectives in specific operational scenarios.
+- Model Code Assign a unique reference code for the identification of the model, in the form of MXY.Z, where XY is the unique code representing the model's category and Z is a unique number or string uniquely identifying the model within this category - Model Name or Title Specify the name or title of the model, as most commonly used in the existing literature - Nature of Model Specify: Mathematical, Non-mathematical (e.g., Knowledge, Processes), Index/Indices, Other - Applicability in Phases Specify: A, B, C, or combinations.
+As a reminder: the three fire management phases are defined as follows (CORDIS 2023): A) Prevention and Preparedness; B) Detection and Response; and C) Restoration and Adaptation - Main Capabilities of the Model Specify keywords (free selection) with main capabilities or features of the model - Main Restrictions of the Model Comments on main limitations of the model, e.g., regarding the accuracy of measurements, the prediction of the values of variables, etc. - Implemented in S/W Products or Tools Specify any existing S/W products or tools where this model is implemented - Additional Comments Include any additional comments, if necessary - Main Reference(s) Specify the main references (literature or other sources) that describe or review this model -Store these papers into the Knowledge Base, if possible in a dedicated folder, e.g. named MXY.Z folder - Model Assessment (with scores in specific criteria) - Suitability and Completeness Degree to which the model provides functions that meet user needs (when used under specified conditions), as well as degree to which the set of functions covers all user objectives in specific operational scenarios.
 Include a single integer score from 0 to 10.
 Convention:

-Moderate (4-6)

-Inadequate (2-4)
+Excellent (8-10) Satisfactory (6-8) Moderate (4-6) Inadequate (2-4) Unacceptable (0-2)